“Blueprint for Effective Drug Policy” Targets Cannabis Patients

 Why This Policy Document is Truly Staggering

-Cannabis, which has caused no undisputed fatal overdoses, is painted as a lethal threat, while lifetime opioid dependency, so long as it's in the form of Suboxone or methadone, is held up as "recovery," even knowing that the patient is at risk of fatal overdose for as long as they are on the drug.
+Cannabis, which has caused no undisputed fatal overdoses, is painted as a lethal threat, while lifetime opioid dependency, so long as it's in the form of Suboxone or methadone, is held up as "recovery," even knowing that the patient is still at risk of fatal overdose in any forced-treatment regimen.

-The promotion of medication assisted therapy (MAT) is not the problem.
-The problem is that FDPS is attempting to build legal and institutional structures to force Suboxone on people without informed consent while restricting potentially safer alternatives.
+The promotion of medication-assisted therapy (MAT) is not the problem.
+The problem is that FDPS is attempting to build legal and institutional structures to force Suboxone in hopes it will reduce harms caused by forced intervention while restricting potentially safer alternatives.

 This isn’t drug policy reform.
 It’s ideological retrenchment backed by corporate interests, disguised as science.

-Recent studies confirm that opiate overdose deaths are lower in U.S. counties with cannabis dispensaries.
-Statistics show a 17% decrease in counties with one dispensary, and a 21% decrease in counties with two dispensaries.
-Correlation isn’t causation, but an overwhelming number of anecdotal reports support this correlation, and cannabis is now offered as treatment for opioid use disorder (OUD) in several states due to these findings.
+Recent studies show that opiate overdose deaths are lower in U.S. counties with cannabis dispensaries.
+Statistics reveal a 17% decrease in counties with one dispensary and a 21% decrease in counties with two dispensaries.
+Correlation isn’t causation, but an overwhelming number of anecdotal reports support this correlation, and cannabis is now offered as treatment for opioid use disorder (OUD) in several states due to findings like this.

 Instead of expanding access or study, the Blueprint that FDPS is proposing seeks federal crackdowns on THC, Delta-8, and even CBD-adjacent hemp products.